akshat55narang/GurukulaAssignment/README.md

 How To Run -
 In IDE , Open the TestRunner.java class and Run as a Junit Test.
+The project ( Maven Project ) also runs with command - mvn test ( from the folder location where pom.xml is present) and the reports are updated in /target/surefire-reports location.

 Test Report location - The Extent Report will be created in the folder cucumber-reports with the name report.html.
+The report for the latest run can be referred.

+Note - Due to bugs as specified in DefectsandObservations file, the maven build will result in failure.